realworldocaml/book/en/foreign-function-interface.md

 void    mvwaddstr (WINDOW *, int, int, char *);
 ```

-The `ncurses` library calls either work on the current pseudo-terminal, or on a
+The Ncurses functions either operate on the current pseudo-terminal or on a
 window that has been created via the library.
 The `WINDOW` typdef represents
-this external `ncurses` library state.
-The specific contents of the structure
+the library state and is considered abstract to users of the library.
+OCaml
-don't matter; OCaml code just needs to store the pointer and pass it back to
+code just needs to store the pointer somewhere and pass it back to Ncurses.
-`ncurses` library calls that then dereference its contents.
+library calls that then dereference its contents.

 There are two library calls that create `WINDOW` pointers.
 The `initscr`
 function initialises the library and returns the global window, and `newwin`